rameshpalwai/Verve-Group-case-study/Case_study.md

 App category and add category have missing values.
 It is important to handle missing values before model training because some models can handle them (Ex.
 XGBoost), but some are not.
 #### Problem 6.
 Given the already mentioned issues, a dataset of only 3700 samples is probably too small to allow for training a reliable model.

+##### Q2.
+Describe briefly how you would find the features that are likely to be the most important for your model.
+A first step in finding the features that are likely to be the most important for the model is to use logic and domain expertise.
+App category, Ad category, and time spent on the app are the features which may have a significant impact on predicting the gender.
+App and Ad category are likely to be the most important feature.
+More specifically, certain  categories may have its users highly skewed toward one of the genders (such as beauty and fashion categories being used more characteristic of women; while sports cars more characteristic of men).

+Next, feature importance analysis we can use some feature selection methods like chi-squared and mutual information.
+We can also get feature importance by interpreting classification model and observing which variables were picked up by the algorithm as being the most important.
+Some of the main types of quantifying feature importance are model coefficients and decision trees.